First Time Lifeguard Training with First Aid and CPR/AED that you can start and complete right away. Save $100 today with special Grant!

 The American Lifeguard Association® offers training to become a certified lifeguard through our blended program.
 The employers are to assess your skills and encourage you to continue practicing the skills through in-service training.
 With our program, after completing the online portion of our course, you will be issued a national two-year certification in lifeguarding, CPR/AED, and First Aid.
 Current standards require that employers evaluate the skills of all candidates before hiring regardless of the issuing entity.
-Our program's skills reflect ECC science and findings from the United States Lifeguard Training Standards Coalition Report.

 The American Lifeguard and safety training™ is a critical service with the support of employers and government agencies nationwide.
 With our program, you can get certified at your own pace and join our over 25,000 active lifeguard members across the USA.